WKBN feeds community members in need for annual Day of Caring

 FARRELL, Pa.
-(WKBN) – It’s a special day at WKBN — our parent company, Nexstar, is turning 25.
+(WKBN) – It was a special day at WKBN — our parent company, Nexstar, turned 25.
 Each June, we celebrate with our Founder’s Day of Caring.

 It’s a moment for us to join with Nexstar and our sister stations across the country to participate in a day of volunteering.